Accessibility Tools

 Extracorporeal Shock Wave Therapy

 Extracorporeal Shock Wave Therapy (ESWT) is a noninvasive, FDA-approved technology that uses shock waves to treat chronic, painful conditions of the musculoskeletal system.
 ESWT produces intense, short energy waves that travel faster than the speed of sound.
 This shock wave, in turn, generates pulses of high pressure sound that travel through the skin, initiating tissue repair.
 ESWT can often heal even chronic conditions that the body has previously been unable to repair on its own.
-The weak shock waves interact with deep tissue where they cause mechanical stress and microtrauma that stimulate the body to jump into action.
+The therapy improves blood flow, breaks up micro calcifications, promotes new blood vessel formation, and causes the release of growth factors and the recruitment of stem cells into the treatment area.
+ESWT also aids in modulation of inflammation to reduce pain and prevent cell damage.
+By interacting with deep tissue, ESWT can often heal chronic conditions of mechanical stress and microtrauma that are so often overlooked.

 The body responds to the shock waves with production of fibroblasts — cells responsible for repair of connective tissues, such as tendon, ligaments, and fascia.
-Shock waves also simulate the body to produce new blood vessels that increase the delivery of nutrients to the affected area.
-This increased metabolism in the tissue promotes healing and subsequent dissolution of calcium deposits.
 Pressure from the shock waves creates cavitation bubbles, or small empty cavities behind an energy front.
 As these bubbles burst, they create a force strong enough to break up calcium deposits formed by chronic injury to soft tissue.
+This increased metabolism in the tissue promotes healing and subsequent dissolution of calcium deposits.
+The shock wave process initiates a biological process called mechanotransduction that stimulates the body’s inherent repair systems to boost blood flow, speed up cellular rejuvenation, activate and recruit resident stem cells.

-ESWT initially diminishes pain through what is known as hyper-stimulation anesthesia.
-This occurs when the nerves sending signals of pain to the brain are stimulated so much that their activity diminishes, thereby decreasing or eliminating pain.
-This effect is usually short lived.
-ESWT is effective in diminishing pain over longer periods of time through stimulation of the "gate-control" mechanism, activating a "reset" button that re-calibrates pain perception.
+ESWT can diminish pain through what is known as hyper-stimulation anesthesia.
+This occurs when the nerves sending signals of pain to the brain are stimulated so much that their activity diminishes, thereby decreasing or eliminating pain. althoug this effect is usually short lived, ESWT is effective in diminishing pain over longer periods of time through stimulation of the "gate-control" mechanism that activates a "reset" button re-calibrating pain perception.

 A recent study by West China Hospital found that "ESWT showed a significant effect in the treatment of OA in pain reduction or/and functional improvement compared with placebo, corticosteroid, HA, medication, ultrasound..."
 Read more.